yukiteb/Data-Science-Nanodegree/Customer Segmentation/README.md

 From this, we determine that the number of clusters is 10 (this is debatable as the "elbow" is not very clear).

+We then apply the same clustering to the customer data.
+The goal of this exercise is to understand which clusters are under/over represented by customers, as compared to the general population.
+Once we know this, we can identify the characteristics of clusters and target specific demographics of customers.
+To do this, we computed the following:

+- What are the percentages represented by each cluster as the ratio of overall <u>general</u> population?
+- What are the percentages represented by each cluster as the ratio of overall <u>customer</u> population?
+- What are the differences in percentage for each cluster?

+Belos is the result:

 <img src="https://github.com/yukiteb/Data-Science-Nanodegree/blob/master/Customer%20Segmentation/cluster_proportion.PNG" width="600" height="400">